luisamesty/Amerpsoft-iDempiere-community/Building iDempiere Plugins with Maven.md

 Tips: <br/>
 * Check version 6.2.0-SNAPSHOT on pom.xml <br/>
 * Packaging must be "pom" on pom.xml <br/>
 * Verify correct sintax on modules.
-In this case modules can be added using Overview Tam (Modules sub-tab) and eclipse must be able to find them if they are full completed correctly. <br/>
+In this case modules can be added using Overview Tab (Modules sub-tab) and eclipse must be able to find them if they are full completed correctly. <br/>

 ## 5. Maven generate plugins.